carbon-design-system/carbon/README.md

   $ npm run test-a11y
   ```

 Pull requests that introduce more a11y violations than are currently present will not pass code review.
+See the [Contribution Guidelines](CONTRIBUTING.md) for information on adding a11y testing for any new components added.

 ## Contributing